Iraq

 Religious discrimination

-Followers of the Baha’i faith have been persecuted for many years and the practice of the faith has been prohibited by law 105 of 1970 and prescribes 10 years’ imprisonment for practicing the religion, but usually net enforced.
-The regional government in Kurdistan recognizes Baha’is and the federal prohibition is not enforced in the region.
-15https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/ Since 1970, Baha’is have been denied citizenship or other travel documents, such that it has not been possible for them to leave the country.16https://minorityrights.org/minorities/bahai/
+Followers of the Baha’i faith have been persecuted for many years and the practice of the faith is prohibited by law 105 of 1970 and prescribes 10 years’ imprisonment for practicing the religion, but this is usually not enforced.
+The regional government in Kurdistan recognizes Baha’is and the federal prohibition is not enforced in the region.18”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/iraq/ Since 1970, Baha’is have been denied citizenship or other travel documents, such that it has not been possible for them to leave the country.19”Bahai”, Minority Rights, https://minorityrights.org/minorities/bahai/

-Several political leaders supported opening up for religious pluralism after ISIS was defeated.
-Sunnis living in areas liberated from ISIS have been able to practice their religions freely since.19https://freedomhouse.org/country/iraq/freedom-world/2020 However, Sunni Muslims report that they face discrimination in public sector employment as a result of “de-Baathification”, which is described as a process originally intended to target loyalties of Saddam Hussein’s regime which favored Sunnis.
-Sunnis say the de-Baathification provisions are used to render them ineligible for government jobs and government contracts.20https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/
+Since ISIS was defeated, Sunnis living in areas liberated from ISIS have been able to practice their religions freely since.20”Iraq” chapter in Freedom in the World 2020, Freedom House, https://freedomhouse.org/country/iraq/freedom-world/2020 However, Sunni Muslims report that they face discrimination in public sector employment as a result of “de-Baathification”, which is described as a process originally intended to target loyalties of Saddam Hussein’s regime which favored Sunnis.
+Sunnis say the de-Baathification provisions are used to render them ineligible for government jobs and government contracts.21”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/

 Atheism is very rare in Iraq, but there are reports saying that an increasing number of people are non-believers.
 According to a poll from 2011, 67% professed a belief, 21% stated they probably believed, 4% said they probably didn’t believe in God, and 7% stated they did not believe in a god.
-Atheism is not prohibited by law, but atheists have been prosecuted for blasphemy and other related chargers.
-There is a low social tolerance of atheism which is why many atheists keep their views secret.22https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/837862/Iraq_-_Religious_Minorities_-_CPIN_-_v2.0__October_2019__-_EXT.pdf
+Atheism is not prohibited by law, but atheists have been prosecuted for ‘blasphemy’ and other related charges.
+There is a low social tolerance of atheism which is why many atheists keep their views secret.22”2.14.
+Individuals considered to have committed blasphemy and/or apostasy” in Country Guidance – Iraq, European Union Agency for Asylum, https://euaa.europa.eu/country-guidance-iraq-2021/214-individuals-considered-have-committed-blasphemy-andor-apostasy#:~:text=While%20atheism%20is%20rare%20in,did%20not%20believe%20in%20God

-While importing and distributing alcohol is legal for non-Muslims, it is reported that restaurants and liquor stores face harassment and attacks.23https://freedomhouse.org/country/iraq/freedom-world/2020 Muslims are banned by law to consume alcohol and are often denied permits allowing them to carry and sell alcohol.24https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/
+While importing and distributing alcohol is legal for non-Muslims, it is reported that restaurants and liquor stores face harassment and attacks.23”Iraq” chapter in Freedom in the World 2020, Freedom House, https://freedomhouse.org/country/iraq/freedom-world/2020 Muslims are banned by law from consuming alcohol and are often denied permits allowing them to carry and sell alcohol.24”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/ Christians continue to report fear of importing and distributing alcohol and spirits, despite receiving permits.25”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/iraq/

 Family law

-Citizens have, according to the Constitution, the right to choose between a civil or religious court in matters of personal status, like marriage, divorce, inheritance and custody.
-Should a religious court be chosen, and one of the parties to the dispute is from an unrecognized faith, Islamic law will apply.
-If the same dispute were taken to a civil court, the court is required to consult the religious authority of a non-Muslim party for its opinion and use it as the basis of its judgement.
-In Iraqi Kurdistan, there are separate courts used for personal disputes between members of the same religion, while the civil status courts handle all other cases.25https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/
+According to the Constitution, citizens have the right to choose between a civil or religious court in matters of personal status, like marriage, divorce, inheritance, and custody.
+Should a religious court be chosen, and one of the parties to the dispute is from an unrecognized faith, Islamic law applies.
+If the same dispute were taken to a civil court, the court is required to consult the religious authority of a non-Muslim party for its opinion and use it as the basis of its judgment.
+In Iraqi Kurdistan, there are separate courts used for personal disputes between members of the same religion, while the civil status courts handle all other cases.26”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/iraq/

-The law allows non-Muslim women identified as such in official documents to marry Muslim men, however, Muslim women cannot marry non-Muslims.26https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/
+The law allows non-Muslim women — identified as such in official documents — to marry Muslim men, however, Muslim women cannot marry non-Muslims.27”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/iraq/

 Discrimination against women and minorities

 About one in four women between the ages 20 to 24 were married by the age of 18 and forced marriages are common.
 The laws regulating marriage and divorce favor men over women.
-Gender-based violence is a widespread problem, but rarely prosecuted.27https://freedomhouse.org/country/iraq/freedom-world/2020 According to Human Rights watch, a husband can legally punish his wife “within the limits prescribed by law or custom” and the law provides for mitigated sentences for various acts, including so-called “honor killings” or extramarital acts.28https://www.hrw.org/world-report/2020/country-chapters/iraq
+Gender-based violence is a widespread problem, but rarely prosecuted.28”Iraq” chapter in Freedom in the World 2020, Freedom House, https://freedomhouse.org/country/iraq/freedom-world/2020 According to Human Rights watch, a husband can legally punish his wife “within the limits prescribed by law or custom” and the law provides for mitigated sentences for various acts, including so-called “honor killings” or extramarital acts.29”Iraq” chapter in World Report 2020, Human Rights Watch, https://www.hrw.org/world-report/2020/country-chapters/iraq

 Non-Muslim women have reported that they feel pressured to wear a hijab during Ramadan and other Muslim holidays.
-Others are harassed for wearing western clothes or not adhering to strict Islamic norms.30https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/
+Others are harassed for wearing western clothes or not adhering to strict Islamic norms.31”Iraq” chapter in 2019 Report on International Religious Freedom, Office of International Religious Freedom, US State Department, https://www.state.gov/reports/2019-report-on-international-religious-freedom/iraq/

-While a prohibition on same-sex sexual relations is not codified, there are several vague provisions that can be used to target the LGBTQI+ individuals.
-According to Human Rights Watch, there are no cases documenting such prosecution.31https://www.hrw.org/world-report/2020/country-chapters/iraq
+While a prohibition on same-sex sexual relations is not codified, there are several vague provisions that can be used to target the LGBTI+ individuals.
+According to Human Rights Watch, LGBTI+ individuals in Iraq frequently face acts of violence based on their sexual orientation.
+Such violence includes killings, abductions, torture, and sexual assault.
+The recurring nature of these acts indicates a climate where perpetrators are not held legally accountable.33”Iraq” chapter in World Report 2023, Human Rights Watch, https://www.hrw.org/world-report/2023/country-chapters/iraq

 Freedom of expression, advocacy of humanist values

-Iraq’s Penal Code prohibits “insult” to religious rituals, symbols or sacred persons and objects.
+Iraq’s Penal Code35Iraq Penal Code, Refworld, https://www.refworld.org/legal/legislation/natlegbod/1969/en/103522 prohibits “insult” to religious rituals, symbols or sacred persons and objects.
+Under Article 372 of the Penal Code:

 “The following persons are punishable by a period of imprisonment not exceeding 3 years or by a fine not exceeding 300 dinars: